CursedOcean/CursedOcean.github.io/README.md

 Welcome to my Github!

 My name is Daniel Huang, and I am 21 years old.
 I am currently a first year M.A. student studying Statistics at UC Berkeley, and I graduated from UMass Amherst with a B.S. in Statistics and minor in Computer Science.
 I'm passionate about using data to solve problems and gain valuable insights.
 I have passed Actuarial Exams P and FM, and have worked with mostly P&C insurance data through my 2 internships with Travelers Insurance.
 I'm eager to expand my horizons and am excited to see what types of data I can work with next!
+Please feel free to look around at my projects and coding samples to get an idea of what skills I have and what I'm passionate about.
+You can reach out to me at dhuang172@gmail.com if you're interested in working together!

+## Technical Skills
+I am fluent in R, Python, and SQL, with academic experience using Java, C++, and Unix-style environments.
+I'm familiar with most R packages, including dplyr, ggplot2, and the rest of the tidyverse.
+In Python, I have worked with Numpy, Pandas, and briefly with some machine learning packages from scikit-learn.
+I have corporate experience with ArcGIS, as well as the standard suite of Microsoft tools (Excel, Word, and Powerpoint).
+I'm eager to learn, and willing to work hard to pick up new skills.

 # Projects
 ## Honors Thesis